Meet Our Veterinary Team in Columbus, OH

 After working as a bartender for several years, Alisha signed on at a local veterinary clinic and cared for pets there for the next five years.
 In the fall of 2004, she became a member of the North Kenny Veterinary Hospital family, where she serves the area’s pets and animal parents as a front-desk receptionist.

 Alisha and her wife, Kim, live with Alisha’s son as well as a multitude of pets.
-The family has a dog, Cujo, and five cats: Katie Ann, Charlie, Oliver, Simon, and Ellie.
+The family has 2 dogs, Cujo and Reign, and 4 cats: Charlie, Oliver, Simon, and Ellie.
 When she isn’t tending to pets here at the hospital or spending time with family at home, Alisha enjoys reading, quilting, knitting and crocheting, and practicing her photography skills.
 She’s even had the Columbus Zoo use her photographs, and her pictures have also been published in an animal encyclopedia!